An introduction to axions and their detection: Dark matter experiments

 where $T_{\rm sys}$ is the effective noise temperature of the detector.
 Typically the noise in these detectors come from thermal photons and therefore it is driven by the physical temperature of the system $T_{\rm phys}$.
-In reality $T_{\rm sys}$ includes additional component due to e.g. amplifier noise, $T_{\rm sys} = T_{\rm phys} + T_{\rm amp}$.
+In reality $T_{\rm sys}$ includes additional components due to e.g. amplifier noise, $T_{\rm sys} = T_{\rm phys} + T_{\rm amp}$.
 Eq. (\ref{eq:haloscope_fom}) is useful to see the relative importance of each of the experimental parameters.
 Note the dependency with $\sim Q$ (instead of $Q^2$ naively expected from Eq.~\ref{eq:haloscope_signal}), which is due to the fact that improving $Q$ increases the signal strength but reduces the bandwidth of a single frequency point, increasing the total number of steps needed to scan a given mass range.
 Note also that improvement in $Q$ contributes to $F_{\rm halo}$ only as long as $Q<Q_a$, that is, the axion peak must be contained in the cavity bandwidth, otherwise some signal will be lost.
-The improvement shown by Eq. (\ref{eq:haloscope_fom}) with lower $T_{\rm sys}$ has also a limit imposed by the presence of vaccuum quantum fluctuations, known as the Standard Quantum Limit (SQL).
+The improvement shown by Eq. (\ref{eq:haloscope_fom}) with lower $T_{\rm sys}$ has also a limit imposed by the presence of vacuum quantum fluctuations, known as the Standard Quantum Limit (SQL)~\cite{PhysRevD.26.1817,PhysRev.128.2407}.
 The temperature at which this is relevant is $T_{\rm SQL} \sim 10 (m_a/1~\mu{\rm eV})~{\rm mK}$.
-There are ways being currently developed to circumvent this limit, as will be commented below, by using squeezed photon states~\cite{Malnou:2018dxn} or single-photon detection~\cite{Lamoreaux:2013koa}.
+There are ways being currently developed to circumvent this limit, as will be commented below, by using squeezed photon states~\cite{Malnou:2018dxn} or single-photon detection~\cite{Lamoreaux:2013koa}\footnote{It is worth to note in this respect the pioneering, but discontinued, R\&D of the CARRACK experiment with Rydberg atoms long ago~\cite{Yamamoto:2000si}.
+Much more recently, the possibility of detecting single photons at these frequencies may come from the progress in superconducting qubits~\cite{Dixit:2020ymh}. }.